When Good and Reproducible Results are a Giant with Feet of Clay: The Importance of Software Quality in NLP: CTC compression

-To assess the level of consideration given to the above SQA attributes within the NLP research community, we examined their inclusion in the review forms\footnote{Checked on January 15th 2023.} of top-tier conferences and journals in the field, namely: *ACL (AACL-IJCNLP, ACL, EACL, EMNLP, NAACL), ACL Rolling Review (ARR), ICASSP, ICML, ICLR, Interspeech, NeurIPS, and TACL.
+To assess the level of consideration given to the above SQA attributes within the NLP research community, we examined their inclusion in the review forms of top-tier conferences and journals in the field, namely: *ACL (i.e., AACL-IJCNLP, ACL, EACL, EMNLP, NAACL),\footnote{Since EACL 2024, *ACL conferences adopt ARR only.} ACL Rolling Review (ARR), ICASSP, ICML, ICLR, Interspeech, NeurIPS, and TACL.
 We specifically focused on reproducibility (as a proxy of portability and usability) and correctness.
 Table \ref{tab:nlp} shows the results.

 Most of the venues (5 out of 8) include an explicit score for reproducibility and NeurIPS mentions it among the factors contributing to the overall recommendation score.
 Reproducibility is commonly evaluated through dedicated checklists\footnote{E.g., NeurIPS (\url{https://neurips.cc/Conferences/2021/PaperInformation/PaperChecklist}), AAAI (\url{https://aaai.org/Conferences/AAAI-22/reproducibility-checklist}), and ARR (\url{https://aclrollingreview.org/responsibleNLPresearch}).} that mainly focus on the detailed descriptions of the hyperparameters and the software/hardware environment (while disregarding whether different hardware/software is supported, i.e. portability, which seems reasonable as seen in \S\ref{sec:sqa}).
 Accordingly, these checklists are not strictly related to SQA, although they do include recommendations for proper code documentation, which is related to the software usability and maintainability.